tumble1999/vrmod-module-linux/README.md

 ## Old README
 ```
-his module adds some Lua functions to provide basic OpenVR support to Garry's Mod.
+This module adds some Lua functions to provide basic OpenVR support to Garry's Mod.

 To install or update the module, open the "install" folder and read "INSTALLATION.txt"